collective/collective.z3cform.colorpicker/README.txt

 The color picker widget allows you to select a color and store its web exadecimal code.

-Widget based on TextLinesWidget (plone.z3cform.textlines) and Farbtastic: jQuery color picker plug-in (http://acko.net/dev/farbtastic)
+The widget is based on TextLinesWidget (plone.z3cform.textlines) and Farbtastic, a jQuery color picker plug-in (http://acko.net/dev/farbtastic).

 Requirements
 ------------